 To measure the attack's success and sneakiness, we train the same fully-connected neural network for MNIST digit recognition in three different settings: (i) a \emph{baseline} model without any attacks, (ii) with our \emph{direct} attack using our novel loss, and (iii) with our \emph{indirect} attack using data poisoning.

-\emph{Baseline:} As a baseline, we train models on MNIST with three different training methods. \emph{Natural} training uses standard stochastic gradient descent (SGD) without any robustness-enhancing methods. \emph{Adversarial} training uses projected gradient descent (PGD)~\cite{madry2018towards} to increase the model's robustness and \emph{Provable} training uses CROWN-IBP~\cite{zhang2020towards} to further enhance the model's certified robustness.
+\emph{Baseline:} As a baseline, we train models on MNIST with three different training methods. \emph{Natural} training uses standard stochastic gradient descent (SGD) without robustness-enhancing methods. \emph{Adversarial} training uses projected gradient descent (PGD)~\cite{madry2018towards} to increase the model's robustness, and \emph{Provable} training uses CROWN-IBP~\cite{zhang2020towards} to further enhance the model's certified robustness.

 \emph{Direct Attack:} The directly attacked model is trained on the same MNIST images.
-However, the attacker has full control over the training procedure, and can therefore add triggers to the training samples to calculate the backdoor loss.
-We follow the training procedure as introduced in \cref{sec:attack_direct}.
+However, the attacker has full control over the training procedure and can, therefore, add triggers to the training samples to compute the trigger loss.
+We follow the training procedure introduced in \cref{sec:attack_direct}.

-\emph{Indirect Attack:} In this setting, we follow the exact same procedure as in our baseline, except for adding 1\% samples with the trigger and random label to the training set as described in \cref{sec:attack_indirect}.
-Refer to \cref{sec:experiments_poison_rate} for an analysis with different poison ratios.
+\emph{Indirect Attack:} In this setting, we follow the same procedure as in our baseline, except for adding 1\% samples with the trigger and random label to the training set as described in \cref{sec:attack_indirect}.
+Refer to \cref{sec:experiments_poison_rate} for different poison ratios.
 Since we cannot control the training procedure by the victim, we evaluate the attack on the three commonly used regular and robust training methods.

-\paragraph*{Implementation Details} We use a fully-connected network with 4 linear layers and ReLU activations.
-The classifiers are trained with cross-entropy loss in all training modes.
-When using adversarial training, the loss of the original sample and the adversarial sample are combined with equal weights.
-For CROWN-IBP training, we slowly grow the $\epsilon$ radius as proposed in the original implementation~\cite{zhang2020towards}.
-For our direct attack, we use a smaller radius of $\epsilon / 2$ for the backdoor loss, which we found to help generalization.

-Using this setup, we can evaluate the effectiveness of our attacks by comparing their accuracy and robustness to the corresponding baseline.
-We measure the model's \emph{accuracy} as the percentage of correct predictions, \ie $\frac{1}{\abs{D}} \sum_{(x, y) \in D}\mathbbm{1}[f_\theta(x) = y]$.
-Certified robustness is measured as the percentage of predictions which are provably robust to attacks, \ie $\frac{1}{\abs{D}} \sum_{(x, y) \in D} C_f(x)$.
-With this definition, the certification rate can be higher than the accuracy if the model robustly predicts the wrong label.
-We evaluate both metrics on the entire test set for both benign data and triggered backdoor data.
-To compute the certified robustness, we use auto LiRPA~\cite{xu2020automatic}, a state-of-the-art certifier based on CROWN~\cite{zhang2018efficient} and CNN-Cert~\cite{boopathy2019cnn} in \emph{backwards} mode, the most precise setting.